INTRODUCTION TO DPS

 INTRO TO EP

-Echo Park is a neighborhood located north of downtown Los Angeles in the hills along the western shore of the LA River.
+Echo Park is a Mideast Side neighborhood located north of Downtown Los Angeles in the Elysian hills west of the LA River.
 Echo Park has long associations with several arts, most notably literature and film.
 It's one of the city's oldest neighborhoods and is full of many old (by Angeleno standards) Craftsman, Spanish, and Victorian homes built between the 1880s and 1930s.

 Little Tokyo Village Plaza